shikokuchuo/mirai/README.md

 `complete` shows the cumulative number of tasks completed by the server instance.

-The dispatcher will automatically adjust to the number of servers actually connected.
+The dispatcher automatically adjusts to the number of servers actually connected.
 Hence it is possible to dynamically scale up or down the number of servers according to requirements (limited to the ‘n’ URLs assigned at the dispatcher).

 To reset all connections and revert to default behaviour: